Credit Valley Hospital: Services

 The hospital is equipped with a ground level helipad north of the hospital at Eglinton Avenue West and Credit Valley Road.

 Expansion

 The hospital has expanded to include a new cancer treatment centre (The Carlo Fidani Peel Regional Cancer Centre) and also a regional maternal child care program.
 The cancer centre serves a catchment area of 1.6 million people.
 In addition to chemotherapy, there are six linear accelerators (radiation treatment machines).

+Teaching partnership

+Credit Valley Hospital acts as a teaching hospital for students in the Mississauga Academy of Medicine at the University of Toronto Faculty of Medicine.
+It is affiliated with the university through Trillium Health Partners.

 Public transit access

 The Credit Valley Hospital Bus Terminal is located at the north side of the hospital.

 The bus terminal contains only bus shelters.

 MiWay routes

 The terminal itself is served exclusively by MiWay.
 However, GO Transit indirectly serves the hospital by stopping at the entrances from Eglinton Avenue and Erin Mills Parkway.

 All MiWay routes are wheelchair-accessible.